Christian Walker Player Props: Diamondbacks vs. Dodgers

 Dodgers Pitching Rankings (2022)

-- May starts for the first time this season for the Dodgers.
+- Kershaw starts for the first time this season for the Dodgers.

-- The 25-year-old right-hander last appeared Thursday, Sept.
-22 against the Arizona Diamondbacks, when he started and went four innings.
+- In his last appearance on Thursday, Oct.
+13, the 35-year-old lefty started the game and went five innings against the San Diego Padres.

 © 2023 Data Skrive.
 All rights reserved.